Prolonged Missouri River flooding could last all winter

 OMAHA, Neb.
 (AP) — Flooding along the Missouri River has stretched on for seven months in places and could endure through the winter, leaving some Upper Midwest farmland and possibly some homes encased in ice.

 There are several reasons for the flooding, including high levels along the river, saturated ground and broken levees.
-And with the forecasters predicting a wetter-than-normal winter, it’s possible the flooding could continue in some places all the way until spring, when the normal flood season begins.
+And with forecasters predicting a wetter-than-normal winter, it’s possible flooding could continue in some places all the way until spring, when the normal flood season begins.

 “There’s no end in sight.
 None at all,” said Tom Bullock, who hasn’t been able to live in his northwestern Missouri home since March because floodwaters cut off access to it.